spectrum-finance/cardano-dex-contracts/README.md

-# ErgoDEX contracts implementation for Cardano
+# Spectrum.DEX contracts implementation for Cardano

 This repository contains implementations of the following scripts:
 * CFMM DEX scripts